ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-2/quiz2-response.md

 # Quiz 2 by Nikolaeva Anna

-1. See fst1.jpg. "n" stands for a noun, ">" stands for the morpheme boundary, "0" stands for nothing on the surface.
-In this transducer we have some input noun with suffix "'s", and in the output we have a surface space in the place of the morpheme boundary and the apostrophe becomes "i".
+1. See fst1.jpg.

 2. Examples:
 - geese's → geese is (incorrect)
 - Cate's house → Cate is house (incorrect)
+- Cate's already done her homework → Cate is already gone (incorrect, must be "Cate has already done")

-For fixings the mistakes of the second type, we should look at the morphological disambiguation level, and that, as far as I understand, cannot be done within FSTs or it is rather elaborate.
+For fixings the mistakes of the second and third type, we should look at the morphological disambiguation or even syntax level, and that, as far as I understand, cannot be done within FSTs or it is rather elaborate.

-But we can deal with the first type of mistakes (geese's → geese is).
-Apparently we should make some changes on the morphotactic side of our transducer in a way that we expand "'s" only when it goes after the noun in a singular form.
-Then the transducer might look like fst2.jpg.
+But maybe we can deal with the first type of mistakes (geese's → geese is).
+Apparently we should make some changes on the morphotactic side of our transducer in a way that we expand "'s" only when it goes after a noun in a singular form.

 3. a, b, c
 4.
 a) To my mind, it's not possible to rewrite rewrite rules into parallel two-level rules without changing them, as in FSTs there is not only input (lexical) level, but also a surface level, so there will always be the difference in a way the rule looks like (in two-level rules there is a ":" used to show the transducer from lexical side to surface, and two-level rules have more operators, than rewrite rules).
-For example, for the following two rewrite rules, which convert the lexical string "kaNpan" to the surface string "kamman":
+For example, for the following two rewrite rules, which convert the lexical string 'kaNpan' to the surface string 'kamman', :
 ```
 (a)	N -> m / _ p; elsewhere, n.
 (b)	p -> m / m _